 Code Message and Explanation

 ATS LINES/PAGE ARGUMENT TOO SMALL

-The argument given must be greater than three to allow space for the page heading.
+.
+4 The argument given must be greater than three to allow space for the page heading.

 CAP CORE ALLOCATION PROBLEM WITH MEMORY-RESIDENT UNIVERSALS

 UNIVERSAL programs assembled with the /U switch must have the same output specifications as succeeding files.
 (See the pseudo-op UNIVERSAL in Chapter 3.)
-However, if none of the memory-resident UNIVERSALS are to be searched by subsequent files in the command sequence, you can clear the UNIVERSALS and force the needed memory allocation by typing CTRL/C, followed by START.
+However, if none of the memory-resident UNIVERSALS are to be searched by subsequent files in the command sequence, you can clear the UNIVERSALs and force the needed memory allocation by typing CTRL/C, followed by START.

 CFU CANNOT FIND UNIVERSAL

 Correct the request for the UNIVERSAL file, or assemble the required UNIVERSAL file.

 CME COMMAND ERROR

 The last command string contains an error.

 CTL COMMAND LINE TOO LONG

 The last input command string contains more than 200 characters.

+DNA DEVICE NOT AVAILABLE

+The specified device cannot be initialized because it is in use.

 ECF ERROR READING COMMAND FILE

 This is a file status error.

-EP1 END OF PASS 1
+EPl END OF PASS 1

 Manual input is required to begin Pass 2 because input is from cards or terminal.

 EPP EXPRESSION PARSING PROBLEM

 An expression was misinterpreted because MACRO interpreted a slash as a division operator, or a hyphen as a subtraction operator.

 ERU UNEXPECTED END-OF-FILE READING UNIVERSAL FILE

 EWE ERROR WHILE EXPANDING

 MACRO has an internal error in expanding a macro.
 Rewrite the macro, and submit a Software Performance Report.